briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-If a term used in sections 124.27 to 124.41 of the Codified Ordinances that is not otherwise defined in this chapter is used in a comparable context in both the laws of the United States relating to federal income tax and in Title LVII of the Revised Code and the use is not consistent, then the use of the term in the laws of the United States relating to federal income tax shall have control over the use of the term in Title LVII of the Revised Code, unless the term is defined in Chapter 5703. of the Revised Code, in which case the definition in that chapter shall control.
+If a term used in sections 124.27 to 124.41 of the Codified Ordinances that is not otherwise defined in this chapter is used in a comparable context in both the laws of the United States relating to federal income tax and in [Title LVII][ORC Title 57] of the Revised Code and the use is not consistent, then the use of the term in the laws of the United States relating to federal income tax shall have control over the use of the term in [Title LVII][ORC Title 57] of the Revised Code, unless the term is defined in Chapter 5703. of the Revised Code, in which case the definition in that chapter shall control.
 Any reference in this chapter to the Internal Revenue Code includes other laws of the United States related to federal income taxes.
 If a term is defined in both this section and section 124.02 of the Codified Ordinances, the definition in this section shall control for all uses of that term in sections 124.27 to 124.41 of the Codified Ordinances.

 As used in sections 124.27 to 124.41 of the Codified Ordinances only: